justintindle/mobilecincy-phonegap/README.md

 WindowsStoreApp - A sample Windows Store App (Windows 8.1) that shows off a basic PhoneGap Container app with a SPA web application.

-Please if you have any questions email me at justint@kizan.com or ask me a question on twitter @justintindle
+Please if you have any questions email me at (justint AT kizan DOT com) or ask me a question on twitter @justintindle